 Would you like a reliable, secure email delivery solution that works with a variety of email addresses?
-SendGrid In this tutorial, we’ll walk you through how to set up WordPress email notifications with SendGrid using WP Mail SMTP.
+SendGrid is a popular and affordable option for WordPress users.

-What is SendGrid?
+What Is SendGrid?

 SendGrid is a popular method of improving email delivery.
 They do this through an API, which provides a more secure method than traditional SMTP.
-Further, they offer both free and paid options depending on the number of emails you need to send each month.
+Furthermore, they offer both free and paid options depending on the number of emails you need to send each month.

 Configuring Your SendGrid Account